Mother and three children sit with buckets of food in the DRC

 Ornella, 14, is receiving food assistance from World Vision in an internally displaced camp in the DRC

-Children and their families need your support to say ENOUGH to the hunger crisis.
+Children and their families need your support to help end the hunger crisis.
 We believe there is enough in this world for every child, no matter where they live, or the crises they face, to have the nourishing food they need to thrive.

 Quick facts about child hunger today